 Ficus Plants (Ficus spp)

+The Ficus plants (Moraceae) are in the ornamental fig family.
+There are numerous varieties from the lowly creepers to the weeping fig plant.
 Also called the weeping fig. The one pictured below is a variegated ficus.
 Make sure to place it where it will stay for a long time, as they do not like to be moved.
 Allow the soil to dry out before watering again.
-However, do not go too long between watering.
+However, do not go too long between waterings as it will turn yellow and drop its leaves.

 The Dwarf Banana Plant (Musa acuminata)